SDFIdk/vanda_hydrometry_data/README.md

 	waterLevels --stationId=string [--operatorStationId=string] [--measurementPointNumber=number] [--from=date] [--to=date] [--createdAfter=date]

-* **stationId** is a 8 digits number to identify a single station.
+- **stationId** (_required_) is a 8 digits number to identify a single station.
 Either stationId or operatorStationId must be provided.
+Use "all" (for ex. --stationId=all) to read data for all stations saved in the database.
+Use comma separated values (f.ex. --stationId=10000002,10000003) to read data for selected stations.
-* **operatorStationId** the id of the stations' operator.
+- **operatorStationId** the id of the stations' operator.
 Either stationId or operatorStationId must be provided.
-* **measurementPointNumber** the measurement point number on the station.
+- **measurementPointNumber** the measurement point number on the station.
 If not specified, returns all measurement points.
-* **from** from measurement date time to include in the response.
+- **from** from measurement date time to include in the response.
 Return results on the specified date time and later.
 Both From and To must be specified if one of them presents.
 If -from/-to is not specified, it returns data for the last 24 hours.
 Must be defined without second component as an UTC timestamp in the RFC 3339 date+time format.
 For example '2023-09-21T14:34Z'.
 If the time zone component "Z" (Zulu) is not provided, the system's time zone is considered.
-* **to** to measurement date time to include in the response.
+- **to** to measurement date time to include in the response.
 Return results on the specified date time and ealier.
 Both From and To must be specified if one of them presents.
 If -from/-to is not specified, it returns data for the last 24 hours.
 Must be defined without second component as an UTC timestamp in the RFC 3339 date+time format.
 For example '2023-09-21T14:34Z'.
 If the time zone component "Z" (Zulu) is not provided, the system's time zone is considered.
-* **createdAfter** return results that are created or updated after the specified date time.
+- **createdAfter** return results that are created or updated after the specified date time.
 Must be defined without second component as an UTC timestamp in the RFC 3339 date+time format.
 For example '2023-09-21T14:34Z'.
 If the time zone component "Z" (Zulu) is not provided, the system's time zone is considered.

 ### Read water flows